Naomi Waltham-Smith (Professor)

 Current research projects

 Future plans include a project on “ec(h)otechnics” that explores the technological modulation of listening and posthuman modes of aural attunement to the environment.
-An article beginning to explore this subject is forthcoming for a special issue of diacritics on “The Turn.”
+An article beginning to explore this subject has been published in a special issue of Diacritics on “The Turn.”

 Co-edited with Alexander Rehding, A Cultural History of Music, vol. 5, The Industrial Age (1790–1914), (London: Bloomsbury) [in preparation].